fastruby/blog/_posts/2019-08-20-Introducing-bundler-leak.markdown

 author: bronzdoc

 ---
-In this blog post I will introduce bundler leak - A bundler plugin to check gems affected by memory leaks in your Gemfile.
+In this blog post I will introduce `bundler-leak` -- A bundler plugin to find known memory leaks in your dependencies.

 <!--more-->